sierraobryan/diversity-inclusion-resources/README.md

 Blog

 **Key takeaways**
-An argument for abolishing the technical interview - the blog bebunks some long standing myths about hiring developers using a technical interview with the final take away: "[N]ot everyone came from a privileged engineering background like yourself, and you shouldn’t judge someone based on their background alone/ Technical interviews allow you to be exclusionary without even realizing it."

-People are wonderfully diverse, don’t be so closed minded.
+An argument for abolishing the technical interview - the blog bebunks some long standing myths about hiring developers using a technical interview with the final take away: "[N]ot everyone came from a privileged engineering background like yourself, and you shouldn’t judge someone based on their background alone/ Technical interviews allow you to be exclusionary without even realizing it.
+People are wonderfully diverse, don’t be so closed minded."

 [Technical Interviews – An Instrument of Exclusion and Discrimination](https://careerconservatory.com/technical-interviews-an-instrument-of-exclusion-and-discrimination/)